HAKORADev/VODER/Guide.md

 ## Version Information

-**Timestamp-Based Versioning:**
+**Timestamp‑Based Versioning:**

-VODER uses timestamp-based versioning rather than semantic versioning (v1.2.3, etc.).
+VODER uses timestamp‑based versioning rather than semantic versioning (v1.2.3, etc.).
 Each build is identified by its creation timestamp in YYYYMMDD_HHMMSS format.
 This approach reflects VODER's development philosophy — continuous improvement rather than numbered releases.

 **Why Not Semantic Versioning:**